Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UVEMMZ/ray-of-despair-ray-of-hope">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW0P97/true-strength">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Perseus arrives at the treasure island.
-A recon squad consisting of Senku, Soyuz, Kohaku,<br>and Gen set off to locate the platinum and make contact with the islanders.
-Ukyo<br>later discovers something on the seafloor and send Ginro to investigate.</p>
+<p align="center">Vegeta’s battle with the Tamagami is evenly matched, but forced underwater where he's not used<br>to fighting, he finds himself struggling!
+Vegeta is cornered and sinks to the ocean floor.<br>But then he finally unleashes his true strength!</p>
 </td>
 </tr>
 </table>